Blenderwizard/Snow-Crash/level06/Resource/level06.md

 }
 ```

+## level06

+The victory condition comes in the fact that the `level06` binary executes any file named `level06.php`, so we simply delete/move the original `level06.php` file and make a new file for `level06` to execute.

+This means that the original `level06.php` is a huge bait ...

 ## Victory

-The vulnerability comes in the fact that the `level06` binary executes any file named `level06.php`, so we simply delete/move the original `level06.php` file and make a new file for `level06` to execute.
+After executing `level06` using our script, we get the flag.